Ashraf24/HTMLJavascriptCSS_Project/README.md

 ## Objective

-** To demonstrate yourHTML5, CSS3 and JavaScript (jQuery) skills.
+** To demonstrate HTML5, CSS3 and JavaScript (jQuery) skills.
-** To demonstrate your understanding ofREST and SOAP APIs.
+** To demonstrate understanding ofREST and SOAP APIs.
-** To demonstrate yourfront-end and design skills.
+** To demonstrate front-end and design skills.

 ## Technologies